 VER 1 to V 1.H: Early on in the history of this card, available DC spindle drivers were 12V PWM tolerant and so the PWM spindle pin output a 12V PWM signal.
 Cards with versions up to 1.H will have a 12V PWM output and should not be connected to Laser or Spindle drivers that can only take TTL (5V) inputs.
-If it’s necessary to connect one of these the only option is to solder a wire onto R34 to tap into the 5V PWM signal – circled in the image below.
+If it’s necessary to connect one of these the only option is to solder a wire onto R34 or use the centre top pin on the ICSP header to tap into the 5V PWM signal – both identified in the image below.
 If you’re not comfortable doing so you are welcome to return the card to 3Dtek for a connection to be added or the card to be swapped out for a later version if stock permits.

 Ver 1.i and later: From V 1.i there is a PWM spindle output voltage selector circled below.
 Putting a jumper on the centre and left pins enables 5V PWM output on the PWM pin and a jumper on the centre and right pins give 12V PWM output on the PWM pin.